Nature–culture divide: History

 Within European culture, land was an inherited right for each family's firstborn son and every other child would need to find another way to own land.
-European expansion would be motivated by this desire to claim land, extract resources through technological developments or the invention of public trading companies.
-Other factors also include religious (e.g. Crusades) and discovery (e.g. voyages) purposes.
+European expansion would be motivated by this desire to claim land and extract resources through technological developments or the invention of public trading companies.
+Other factors include religious (e.g. Crusades) and discovery (e.g. voyages) purposes.
 In addition to the desire for expansion, Europeans had the resources for external growth.
-They had ships, maps, and knowledge—a complex of politics, economy, and military tactics that they believed were superior for ruling.
+They had ships, maps, and knowledge—a complex of politics, economy and military tactics that they believed were superior for ruling.
 These factors helped them to possess and rule the people of the lands they came in contact with.
-One large element of this was Westren European's strong cultural belief in private property.
+One large element of this was Western European's strong cultural belief in private property.

-Colonialists from Europe saw the American landscape as desolate, savage, dark, a waste and thus needed to be tamed in order for it to be safe and habitable.
-One cleared and settled, these areas were depicted as “Eden itself."
-Land was a commodity, and as such, anyone who did not use it to turn a profit, could have it taken from them.
+Colonialists from Europe saw the American landscape as desolate, savage, dark and waste and thus needed to be tamed in order for it to be safe and habitable.
+Once cleared and settled, these areas were depicted as "Eden itself."
+Land was a commodity and as such, anyone who did not use it to turn a profit could have it taken from them.
 John Locke was one responsible for these ideals.
 Yet the commodities didn't end with the acquisition of land.
 Profit became the main driver for all resources that would follow (including slavery).
-The cultural divide that existed between Europeans and the native groups they colonized allowed the Europeans to capitalize on both the local and global trade.
+The cultural divide that existed between Europeans and the native groups they colonised allowed the Europeans to capitalise on both local and global trade.
 So whether the ruling of these other lands and peoples was direct or indirect, the diffusion of European ideals and practices spread to nearly every country on the globe.
-Imperialism and globalization were also at play in creating a ruling dominion for the European nation, but it did not come without challenges.
-Aside from the cultural difference in relationships with land, language was a common barrier.
-One example being that tribal groups did not have a definition for colonization or civilization.
+Imperialism and globalisation were also at play in creating a ruling dominion for the European nation, but it did not come without challenges.

 The native groups they encountered saw their relationship with the land in a more holistic view.
 They saw the land as a shared entity of which they were a part, but the Europeans saw it as a commodity that could and should be divided and owned by individuals to then buy and sell as they pleased.
-And that “wilderness” as that when the connection between humans and nature is broken.
+And that "wilderness" is that the connection between humans and nature is broken.
 For native communities, human intervention was a part of their ecological practices.